ysndr/MSc-Thesis/chapter/evaluation.md

   ~ What is the real-world value of the language server?
   ~ Does it improve the experience of developers using Nickel?
     NLS offers several features, that are intended to help developers using the language.
-    The evaluation should assess whether developers experience any help due to the use of the server.
+    The evaluation should assess whether the server does improve the experience of developers.
-  ~ Does NLS meet its users' expectations in terms of completeness and correctness and behavior?
+  ~ Does NLS meet its users' expectations in terms of completeness, correctness and behavior?
-    Being marketed as a Language Server, invokes certain expectations due to previous experience with other languages and language servers.
+    Labeling NLS as a Language Server, invokes certain expectations built up by previous experience with other languages and language servers.
     Here, the evaluation should show whether NLS lives up to the expectations of its users.

 Performance
   ~ What are the typical latencies of standard tasks?
-    In this context *latency* refers to the time it takes from issuing an LSP command to return of the reply by the server.
+    In this context latency refers to the time it takes from issuing an LSP command to the reply of the server.
     The JSON-RPC protocol used by the LSP is synchronous, i.e. requires the server to return results of commands in the order it received them.
     Since most commands are sent implicitly, a quick processing is imperative to avoid commands queuing up.
   ~ Can single performance bottlenecks be identified?